 Stately casco (mansion) built from 1885 to 1895, recently renovated, 7x rooms, 2x bathrooms,

-with typical features of a picture book Rio de la Plata Region Estancia of the era : gallery, terraces, heavy iron appliances, inner courtyard, mirador (tower room) high ceilings, high windows, stately palmtrees.
+with typical features of a picture book Rio de la Plata Region Estancia of the era : stately galleries, terraces on various levels, heavy wrought iron, central courtyard (patio) with cistern, mirador (tower room) high ceilings, high windows, stately palmtrees.
 Barn, garage, 2x bedroom home for caretaker couple, 5x large + 5x small fenced subdivisions, minor lifstock installations.

 public electricity, drinking water from own well, mobile phone coverage, mobile internet coverage